diogotechera/Google-Javascript-Crawler/README.md

 # Google-Javascript-Crawler

- Simple Javarawler thats count the most popular Javascripts libs based on a Google Search Result.
+ Simple Java crawler that counts the most popular Javascripts libs based on a Google search result.

   You can run it with Gradle, just build it with: